Laguna Hills

 What's happening with the old Laguna Hills Mall?

-It's being transformed into the Village at Laguna Hills — planned retail, dining, and a central public-space concept.
+It's approved for transformation into the Village at Laguna Hills: planned retail, dining, and a central public-space concept.
 Construction and tenant timing can shift; verify current schedule with the city's planning department.

 How are the schools?